StanfordSpezi/SpeziOnboarding/Sources/SpeziOnboarding/SpeziOnboarding.docc/ObtainingUserConsent.md

             // Store or share the second signed consent form.
         }
     )
-        .onboardingIdentifier("secondConsentView"), // Set an identifier for the `View`, to distinguish it from other `View`s of the same type.
+        .navigationStepIdentifier("secondConsentView"), // Set an identifier for the `View`, to distinguish it from other `View`s of the same type.
 }
 ```